martinthomson/http-replay/draft-thomson-http-replay.md

 delivered in early data.

-The model that this document assumes is that once the TLS handshake completes, early data is not replayed.
+The model that this document assumes is that once the TLS handshake completes, the early data received on that TLS connection is known to not be a replayed copy copy of that data.
 However, it is important to note that this does not mean that early data will not be or has not been replayed on another connection.